jonathanlie94/carousell-reddit-clone/README.md

  - *reducers.js*: Reducers scoped to the container
  - *messages.js*: Messages defined for i18n

+ I decided to use component-container structure because it becomes easy to think about what a component should do, and the concept of reusable components come through naturally.
+By letting the containers do all the logic, we can try making components a pure as possible.

 ### CSS
 I had a choice to use BEM structure, CSS modules, or styled-components.
 In the end, I decided to use [styled-components](https://github.com/styled-components/styled-components) and really liked it as they enable a clear separation of CSS and React components, resulting in code that are easier to read.
 Now we do not need to care about classnames anymore.